 “Winner of 2008-2009 Lifetime Medical Achievement Award, 40+ experience and one of the leading acupuncturist in MD,DC and VA.
 With a family tradition rooted in generations of esteemed Chinese medicine doctors.
 Under the tutelage of his parents, grandparents, and other masters, Houng King began his professional training in China in early childhood.
 His expertise in traditional Chinese acupuncture as well as his proficiency in formulating customized herbal remedies are powerful tools used to help his patients heal.
 Houng King holds a doctorate in Traditional Chinese Medicine and for over 20 years has had great success in treating chronic or acute pain, fatigue, stress, insomnia, allergies, respiratory and gastrointestinal conditions, migraine headaches, sexual disorders, weight management as well as addiction.

 “Ms. Ying Li is a National Board Certified Acupuncturist and has been licensed to practice in Maryland since 2001.
-Ms. Li earned her MD Degree from the Hunan Medical College of China (Yale-in-China) and her Master's Degree in Pathology from the University of North Carolina at Chapel Hill in the US.
+Ms. Li earned her MD Degree from the Hunan Medical College of China ( formerly-Yale-in-China) and her Master's Degree in Molecular and Cellular Pathology from the University of North Carolina at Chapel Hill in the US.
 Prior to practicing acupuncture, Ms. Li worked in the National Institutes of Health (NIH) as a research fellow focusing on retinal vascular lesion of diabetes and autoimmune diseases.

 “I enjoy treating patients from different backgrounds and cultures.
 I accept health insurance from most insurance companies.
 Prospective clients are encouraged to check their individual health plan for acupuncture/acupressure benefits prior to their initial consultation.
 I work best with patients willing to apply what they learn from me as we address their problems.
 Changes in nutrition, exercise and lifestyle often help patients attain peak health.
 A positive attitude and willingness to follow the treatment program, which is typically 4-8 weeks, also helps patients resolve most ailments.
 I am committed to providing you with the best possible service available.